Yearbook: United States

 Elementary and middle schools may have a designated staff member who is in charge of putting together that school's yearbook, with or without the help of the students.
-These books are usually considerably smaller than a high school or college yearbook.
+These books are usually considerably smaller and often paperbound than a later secondary school / high school or college / university yearbook.

 High school yearbooks generally cover a wide variety of topics from academics, student life, sports, clubs, and other major school events.
 Generally, each student is pictured with their class, while seniors might get a page-width picture or a slightly larger photo than the underclassmen to reflect their status in the school.
 Each school organization, such as a sports team or academic/social club, is usually pictured.
 A high school yearbook staff consists of students with one or more faculty advisors.
 The yearbook staff can be chosen in a variety of ways, including volunteer extracurricular organization, academic class, or assigned to the entire senior class.

-High school yearbooks are considered a form of journalism by scholastic journalism such as the Columbia Scholastic Press Association, the National Scholastic Press Association, the Journalism Education Association and state and regional scholastic press associations.
-Numerous awards are given for journalistic excellence annually.
+High school yearbooks are considered a form of journalism by scholastic journalism organizations such as the Columbia Scholastic Press Association, the National Scholastic Press Association, and the Journalism Education Association, among others.
+Numerous levels of awards are given based on judging competitions for journalistic excellence annually, often at the nationwide or state / regional press conventions / conferences and seminars for school / college media.

 Colleges that publish yearbooks follow a similar format to high schools.
 Some include detailed recaps of football and basketball games.
 College yearbooks are considered by the Associated Collegiate Press (ACP) to be a form of journalism.
 ACP holds the annual Pacemaker competition for college yearbooks as well as other collegiate media outlets.
 Many colleges have phased out yearbooks due to high prices and low demand, while some, like Auburn University, opt to support annual publications with relatively small portions of student fees to continue this over 120-year-old tradition.
 The Glomerata continues to be one of the most circulated yearbooks in the country, distributing 8,000 copies to Auburn University's student body in April 2018.